graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 - For each {argumentDefinition} in {argumentDefinitions}:
   - Let {argumentName} be the name of {argumentDefinition}.
   - Let {argumentType} be the expected type of {argumentDefinition}.
-  - Let {defaultValue} be the default value for {argumentDefinition}.
+  - Let {defaultValue} be an AST representation of the default value for {argumentDefinition}.
   - Let {argumentValue} be the value in {argumentValues} for key {argumentName}.
   - Let {argumentPlan} be {InputPlan(aether, argumentType, argumentValue, defaultValue)}.
   - Set {argumentPlan} as the value for key {argumentName} in {trackedArgumentValues}.